reifjulian/website/_pages/research.md

   </div>
   <div class="card-body">

+   "Pollution and Mortality in the United States: Evidence from 1972-1988" (with Tatyana Deryugina)<br><br>

+   "Habit Persistence in Health Behaviors: Evidence from the Illinois Workplace Wellness Study" (with Damon Jones and David Molitor)<br><br>

    "Peer Effects in the Workplace: Evidence from the Illinois Workplace Wellness Study" (with Damon Jones and David Molitor)<br><br>

-   "Pollution and Mortality in the United States: Evidence from 1972-1988" (with Tatyana Deryugina)<br><br>

    "Does Medicare Improve Quality of Life?"<br><br>